keithbsmiley-other/emilysite/_posts/2020-12-09-pros-cons-instagram.md

 Second, curate your feed intelligently.
 I’m sure you’ve heard something about algorithms in relation to social media.
 What’s a social media algorithm?
 “Social media algorithms are a way of sorting posts in a users’ feed based on relevancy instead of publish time...But under the hood, algorithms involve machine learning and data science.
 They’re capable of parsing data and ranking posts based on criteria that, quite honestly, the average marketer will probably never truly understand.”[^26] However, sometimes, companies are transparent about what will help content rank higher and been seen as “high-quality”.[^27]

 Instagram clarified a few points about their algorithm back in 2019:
-> ”What shows up first in your feed is determined by what posts and accounts you engage with the most, as well as other contributing factors such as the timeliness of posts, how often you use Instagram, how many people you follow, etc.”[^28]
+> "What shows up first in your feed is determined by what posts and accounts you engage with the most, as well as other contributing factors such as the timeliness of posts, how often you use Instagram, how many people you follow, etc.”[^28]

 And there it is: The secret to curating your feed.
 Instagram will show more things like what you’ve already engaged with.
 Remember, their entire business plan is to keep you glued to your phone.
 So, for example, if you like a photo of a plant.
 Instagram will push more plants your way.